kristenannapurna/secrets-of-a-javascript-ninja/03-first-class-functions.md

 - searching data that doesn't change often
 - time consuming math

-In `code/03/03-memoizing-previously-computed-values.html` we will look at an example for computing prime numbers.
+In <a href="code/03/03-memoizing-previously-computed-values.html">`code/03/03-memoizing-previously-computed-values.html`</a> we will look at an example for computing prime numbers.

 ### 3.3 Defining Functions